 After the defeat of the Axis powers in 1945, the British seized control of the Volkswagen factory, and Ferdinand was arrested for war crimes.
 The charges against him were never brought to trial, and Porsche was eventually released.
 It was during his twenty months in prison, however, that his son Ferry decided that there was no car good enough for him to drive, and he decided to design and manufacture one himself.
 His car would become known as the Porsche 356.

 When Ferdinand Porsche was released from prison, he quickly took control of his company once again, and in 1950, a deal was reached with the German government to produce a run of the Porsche 356 for sale to the general public.
 From that day forward, Porsche has been a commanding leader in luxury automobiles.
+If you own a Porsche, it could be worth investing in a dash cam from a company like BlackBoxMyCar so you know if anything were to happen you will have video footage to provide evidence.

 Please subscribe to our newsletter to get the latest information on Porsche performance vehicles.